Community Cat Safe Relocation Tips

 While the cats are confined, they must have clean water, fresh food, a pet carrier or similar small shelter where they can hide, and clean (scooped) litter once or twice each day.
 Provide delicious and appealing canned food during confinement to help cats feel comfortable in their new home.
 The cats can be fed dry food upon release.

-If a cat escapes from the enclosure, the caregiver should set food and water out.
+If a cat escapes from the enclosure, the new caregiver should set food and water out in the same area.
 This will encourage the cat to stay close.
-The new caregiver can sprinkle that particular cat’s used litter (specifically feces) around the location.
+The caregiver can also sprinkle that particular cat’s used litter (specifically feces) around the location.
 Since cats have a keen sense of smell, this will help lure the cat back.

 7. Follow up.